 - understand and use bearings; calculate and use the sums of the interior and exterior angles of polygons; distinguish properties that are preserved under particular transformations

 - describe and transform 2D shapes using reflections in lines parallel to the x or y axis

-- describe and transform 2D shapes using rotations about any point
+- transform 2D shapes using rotations about any point

 - describe and transform 2D shapes using translations, to include using vector notation